Mayor & Council

 The Elgin City Council is a nonpartisan elected body comprised of one mayor and eight city council members who are elected to four-year terms to serve at-large.
 The at-large structure means that the Mayor and each City Council Member serve the entire community, which is different than some cities that elect council members by ward or district.
 The part-time Mayor and City Council appoint a City Manager, its one full-time employee, to run the day-to-day operations.
 Read more about the Council-Manager form of government.

 Elected for the first time to the City Council in 2005, Mayor Kaptain served on the Planning Commission from 1999-2005 and as chairman of the Elgin Community Network since 2000.
+He was elected Mayor in 2011.
 He is a retired chief chemist and director of process control for the Fox River Water Reclamation District and holds a Bachelor of Science degree from Bradley University.

 Councilman Dixon was born and raised in Elgin.
 His family moved to Schaumburg, Illinois where he attended elementary school and a year of junior high.
 Later, his family moved back to Elgin where he completed the rest of his schooling.
 Councilman Dixon graduated from Abbott Middle School and attended Larkin High School, but would later graduate from Elgin High School.
 He earned a Bachelor's Degree in Business Management from Grambling State University and a Master's Degree in Public Administration with a concentration in government from Keller Graduate School of Management.
 He is a former Commissioner with the City of Elgin’s Image Advisory Commission and Planning & Zoning Commission.
 Councilman Dixon currently serves as a Liquor Commissioner with the City of Elgin; Board Chairman of Greater Elgin Family Care Center; Classroom Facilitator with School District U-46’s Parent Leadership Institute and he is the Founder of Elgin's Annual Back to School BBQ Bash event.
 He's an active Member of Alpha Phi Alpha Fraternity, Inc., the Mu Alpha Lambda Chapter.
 In addition, Councilman Dixon is an experienced keynote speaker and master of ceremony.
 Councilman Dixon currently works for the Kane County Sheriff’s Office where he serves in the role of Senior Assistant Director of Administration.
 Councilman Dixon is married to Janelle Dixon, Esq. and they are the parents of three girls: Jada, Corinne and Kali.
 He and his family are members of Second Baptist Church of Elgin, where Councilman Dixon serves as a Deacon.